Signalen/helm-charts/README.md

-# Signals
+# Signalen Helm charts

-[Signals](https://signalen.org/) helps cities receive, manage and solve nuisance reports.
-Signalen is open source and therefore free for others to use.
+[Signalen](https://signalen.org/) helps cities receive, manage and solve nuisance reports.
+The software is open source and therefore free for others to use.
 This repository contains [Helm charts](https://helm.sh/) to easily install the software.

-## Installing the charts
+## Install the charts

 First create the namespace `signals` and initialize the backend chart: